bakunjin/Rebel-AI/README.md

 🗨️ **RebelTalk – Chat AI**

-Based on open LLMs like Mistral, LLaMA, OpenHermes.
+Based on uncensored fine-tuned LLMs like Nous-Hermes, Dolphin 2.7, and Mistral-DPO.

+Default model: Dolphin, known for open, human-like responses and no censorship.

-Fine-tuned for political, social, and technical topics.
+Fine-tuned for uncensored political, social, and technical topics.

+Option to switch to base models like Mistral 7B for custom fine-tuning.

 Fully local-capable.